 3.10 The Investigation Panel will decide whether the matter should be progressed.

-3.11 If allegations are of a minor and isolated nature and if the Member admits to the allegations, it may be suggested that they offer an apology – this would not be an official order or instruction and will not be recorded in the Registrant/Member’s personal file.
+3.11 If allegations are of a minor and isolated nature and if the Member admits to the allegations, it may be suggested that an apology is in order and may be sufficient – this would not be an official order or instruction and will not be recorded in the Member’s personal file.

 3.12 As an alternative to formal disciplinary proceedings, the Investigation Panel may offer support and guidance to the member as a means of improving conduct and or performance.
 This may include mediation and additional training.